Chipotle Mexican Grill: Menu

 In June 2015, Chipotle began test marketing a pork and chicken chorizo-type sausage as a new protein option at selected locations in the Kansas City area.
 Some food writers have expressed their health related concerns over the protein's relatively high sodium content since a 4 oz serving contains 293 calories and 803 milligrams of sodium while the American Heart Association's recommended daily amount is less than 1,500 milligrams of sodium.
 In contrast, the protein options with next highest sodium contents are Barbacoa with 530 milligrams and sofritas with 555 milligrams.
 An earlier version of the Mexican sausage was tested in Denver and New York City in 2011, but that test was terminated when that version of the sausage was perceived as looking too greasy.
 Chorizo was discontinued in September 2017 but was returned to the menu in the following year for a limited time.

 In July 2020, Chipotle began test marketing a cauliflower rice option at 55 locations in Colorado and Wisconsin.

 In August 2021, Chipotle began testing a company-made vegan chorizo made with pea protein.
 The vegan chorizo (now called plant-based chorizo) was subsequently released nation-wide as a limited-time only item on January 3, 2022, before being removed on March 4, 2022.

 Chipotle accepts fax orders, and in 2005 the company added the ability to order online from their website.
 For both online and fax orders, customers proceed to the front of the line to pay for pre-ordered food.
 In 2009, Chipotle released an app for the iPhone that allows users to find nearby Chipotle locations, place an order, and prepay with a credit card.
 In 2013, Chipotle released an Android app that allows users to locate nearby Chipotle locations, place an order, prepay with a credit or gift card, and access favorites and recent orders.

 In late 2021, the company added a non-food item to the menu—cilantro soap.
 According to published reports, the soap sold out the day after its release.
 The soap was produced after an August 2021 Instagram post of what was thought to be a mock photo of the product.
 It was an effort to engage fans and haters of the herb that, "plays into a larger trend of turning digital moments into real life experiences," according to Chris Brandt, Chipotle's Chief Marketing Officer.
+Chipotle uses green marketing and its "Food with Integrity" platform to boost its brand image.